Danixu/ecm-tools-reloaded/README.md

 ### 20210627

 * Changed the manual IN/OUT buffers to C File buffers.
-The program is a bit slower (6s to 7s encoding, 6s to 12s decoding), but are much easier to manage.
+The program is a bit slower (6s to 7s), but are much easier to manage.
 * I have decided to keep the C style File because was faster in several tests.

 ### 20210618